Jardelpz/restApi/README.md

 nodemailer
 nodemailer-express-handlebars
 ```
-After that put it inside the project like this:
+After that, put it inside the project like this:

 ```
 const express = require('express');